 Here are the things you should bring: dry bag (optional), waterproof camera, bottled water, snacks or trail food, trash bag.
 You can also bring a trekking pole if you wish.
 Personally, we do not find it necessary, since the trails are manageable.

 There are sari-sari stores in the registration area/parking area, but none at the trail or at the site of waterfalls.

 - Make sure you are physically fit before you go.

-- Use trekking sandals or other durable, non-slippery footwear.
+- Don’t forget to wear trekking sandals or other durable, non-slippery footwear.

-- There are plenty of shower rooms and rest rooms at kapitan’s house or parking area.
+- You can wash up in one of the shower rooms and rest rooms at kapitan’s house or parking area.